justokaou/encryptsync/README.md

 # 🔐 EncryptSync

-**EncryptSync** is a bidirectional folder sync tool powered by GPG.
+EncryptSync is a bidirectional folder sync tool powered by GPG.
 It automatically encrypts files from a local plaintext folder into an encrypted mirror — ready to sync with tools like Syncthing or OwnCloud.
 Decryption works the same way in reverse.

 ---

 ## ✨ Features

 - 🔁 Real-time encryption & decryption with `watchdog`
 - 🔐 GPG-based per-file encryption using your public key
-- 🧹 Optional plaintext auto-wipe on shutdown
+- 🧹 Optional plaintext auto-wipe on logout (per session)
 - ⚙️ YAML configuration file
 - 🧩 Modular CLI (`encrypt`, `decrypt`, `clear`, `install`, `uninstall`, `run`, `start`, `stop`, `status`, etc.)
-- 💡 **Systemd integration** — system or user mode (auto-detected)
+- 💡 Systemd user-mode integration via **PAM → queue → dispatcher** (per-session, no race with the user bus)

 ---

 ## ❓ Why EncryptSync?

 - Client-side encryption before syncing
 - Per-file granularity (no giant encrypted containers)
 - Fully scriptable and transparent
 - Works with GPG agent, smartcards, and hardware tokens
 - Avoids corruption issues from container-based tools

 ---